heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 As we can see in this edge case the traversal times are balanced out, making the time complexity be in this edge case in the range of `O(k log n)`.
 One edge case does not offer definitive proof and there is some amount of uncertainty left on this time complexity.
 It is however my current understanding that the time complexity of the decompression phase falls under `O(k log n)`, because the frequencies balance the steps taken while traversing the tree.

+To sum it up, the uncompression phase of Huffman coding has the following steps:

+- reconstructing the Huffman tree in linear time `O(m)` in which `m` equals the number of nodes
+- traversing the Huffman tree `k` times to decode the content, which to my best understanding takes the time of `O(k log n)`

 ## Performance and O-analysis comparison
 A detailed look at the performance is included in the [testing documentation's](https://github.com/heidi-holappa/tira-labra-2022/blob/master/documentation/testing-documentation.md#performance-comparison) section 'Performance comparison.'